 Glossary (GPR terms in 15 languages spoken in COST Countries) DOI: 10.13140/RG.2.2.34622.79689

 ECTS Credits: 6

 University degree within which the course is held: Master of Science in Electronic Engineering

 Academic Years (AY): As of the AY 2017-2018

 If you decide to use the TU1208 Education Pack as teaching material, please do let us know.
 Your course will be listed here.

-If you decide to use the TU1208 Education Pack for PhD Schools, Summer Schools and Seminars, please do let us know.
+If you decide to use TU1208 Education Pack in PhD Schools, Summer Schools and Seminars, please do let us know.
 Your initiative will be listed here.